ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/class/syllabus_participation.md

 We will discuss topics of interest for the whole class during lecture times (MW 5-6:15 pm PST).
 Students are expected to attend.

+Lectures can be accessed at this [zoom link](https://ucsb.zoom.us/j/87093664522?pwd=bzlwQWZFdmJ2bnk0c3JOS1hqakxpUT09).

 ```{note}
 We don't expect to meet every session, and class Google calendar will reflect any cancellations.
 ```